What Does Yellow or Green Discharge from a Dog's Eye Mean?

 - ✓Chronic low-grade infection becomes harder to treat

-You need prescription antibiotic eye drops.
+You need prescription vet-prescribed medication eye drops.
 There's no effective over-the-counter equivalent for dogs.

 What the Vet Will Do